-Designed for science majors.
-Topics include plant physiology, comparative anatomy, and plant classification.
-Reproduction and other major botanical concepts will be emphasized through the study of local flora, laboratory exercises and lectures.
-Prerequisite: BIOL 101 with a grade of C or higher
+Introduces students to the basic concepts of plant biology and a survey of major groups of plants and plant-like organisms.
+This course expands on many of the biological concepts introduced in BIOL 101 - General Biology I, as it includes plant physiology, comparative anatomy, and plant classification.
+Plant reproduction and other major botanical concepts are emphasized through the study of local flora, laboratory exercises, and lectures.
+A course fee is required.
+Prerequisite: BIOL 101 with a grade of C or higher.

-4:3:3 BIOL 215 - Introduction to Genetics
+BIOL 215 - Introduction to Genetics